+NOTE: Based on local policies, the UE can remove an S-NSSAI from the rejected NSSAI for the failed or revoked NSSAA.

 *** Next change ***

 4.6.2.2 NSSAI storage

 If available, the configured NSSAI(s) shall be stored in a non-volatile memory in the ME as specified in annex C.